apache/submarine/website/docs/designDocs/wip-designs/submarine-launcher.md

 ### Launcher

 The submarine launcher module defines the complete interface.
-By using this interface, you can run the submarine server, and workspace in k8s / docker / AWS / GCE / Azure.
+By using this interface, you can run the submarine server, and workspace in k8s / docker / Rancher / OpenShift / AWS / GCE / Azure.

 ### Launcher On Docker